 Many parties in interest, however, are not entitled to vote to accept or reject the Plan.
-A creditor has a right to vote for or against the Plan only if that creditor has a claim that is both (1) allowed or allowed for voting purposes and (2) impaired.
+Accreditor has a right to vote for or against the Plan only if that creditor has a claim that is both (1) allowed or allowed for voting purposes and (2) impaired.

-In this case, the Plan Proponent believes that classes are impaired and that holders of claims in each of these classes are therefore entitled to vote to accept or reject the Plan.
-The Plan Proponent believes that classes are unimpaired and that holders of claims in each of these classes, therefore, do not have the right to vote to accept or reject the Plan.
+In this case, the Plan ProponentDebtor believes that classes arethere us a class impaired under the Plan and that holdersthe holder of claimsthe claim in each of these classes are thereforethis class is entitled to vote to accept or reject the Plan.
+The Plan ProponentDebtor believes that classes are unimpaired and that holders of claims in each of these classes, therefore, do not have the right to vote to accept or reject the Plan.